What Do I Need To Win My Baltimore Personal Injury Case In Court?

 In a civil case, the party seeking relief -which in the typical civil case is monetary relief, compensation or money damages- bears the burden of proving their case to a judge or a jury.
-In other words, it is the responsibility and obligation of the plaintiff to show that all of the elements of their claim have been shown, and they are entitled to relief in the form of compensation for their injuries.
+In other words, it is the responsibility and obligation of the plaintiff to show that all of the elements of their claim have been demonstrated, and they are entitled to relief in the form of compensation for their injuries.

 It is sometimes said that the plaintiff in a personal injury case has the obligation to not only produce evidence that they were injured by the fault of another and that they suffered damage as a result, but that the plaintiff also has the burden of persuading the judge or the jury they were in fact injured at the hands of another through no fault of their own and that they suffered cognizable, objectively verifiable, injury as a result of the actions of another.